Stack-Up Tolerance Analysis Example

 Example description

-Two blocks are to be inserted in a pocket, as shown below.
-We would like to understand what is the clearance that we will have between the blocks and the pocket.
-Dimensions and tolerances are provided in the image.
+We insert two blocks into a pocket, as shown below.
+We want to determine the clearance between the blocks and the pocket.
+The image provides the dimensions and tolerances.

 Create the vector loop